Destinations Greece The Cyclades Mykonos

 North coast · no reservations · wood-fire grill

 Cab from the Old Port (20 minutes north).
-No reservations, no electricity, the most-defended lunch on the island.
-Expect a 45-minute queue at 1.30; by 2.30 it eases.
+No reservations, no electricity, and the lunch queue Mykonians treat as a rite.
+Expect 45 minutes at 1.30; by 2.30 it eases.
 Whole grilled fish, the long bitter-greens salad.
-Pair with a swim at the cove below.
+Add a swim at the cove below.

 €€€Cash easier